 Start by adding 1 tablespoon or so of salt (I used fine sea salt) to a large bowl and, depending on how much mushrooms you have, fill it up 1/2 to 3/4 of the way with warm (not hot) water.
 Add in the morels and lay several layers of paper towel over top and press to submerge.
 The paper towel will absorb water and keep the morels under the water which will aiding extracting any dirt and bugs that are on and in the mushrooms.

-Soak the mushrooms in the fridge for 2 hours to over night, depending on the time you have.
+Soak the mushrooms in the fridge for 2 hours or overnight, depending on their size and the amount of time you have.
 I like to gently agitate the mushrooms every once and a while.
 Don’t be surprised (or grossed out) if you find little bugs floating or on the bottom of your bowl.
 This is totally normal.

 Morels grow wild in woods with nature so there are bound to be a few bugs.